StevenACoffman/testdemo/README.md

 	})
 }
 ```

+---

 ### f-tests
 [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) uses a [more succinct form](https://valyala.medium.com/f-tests-as-a-replacement-for-table-driven-tests-in-go-8814a8b19e9e) of the symflower style.

-+ f() doesn’t accept t *testing.T arg, since it can use the corresponding arg from the outer test function.
++ f() doesn’t accept `t *testing.T` arg, since it can use the corresponding arg from the outer test function.
 + Avoids having to come up with a good name for every test case
 + The actual test code is located at the beginning of f-test, so it is easy to read and understand it before going to test cases.
 + The actual test code doesn't depend on some testcase struct fields — all the inputs and the expected outputs are passed as regular args to f() function.
 This allows avoiding unnecessary level of indirection and writing simpler code (the testcase struct still can be defined in rare cases if f() accepts too many args — then these args can be defined in the testcase struct, which is then passed to f()).